Why is that?

 I've had a lot of practice over the last few months writing about my worst experiences as I've written my memoir and confessed a few secrets on my personal blog.

-The most important tip I have on how to write hard things is this: Hope.
+The most important tip I have on how to write hard things is this: Remember hope.

 Why do you write hard things?
 What can you write that will inspire someone today?
 Tell me in the comments below.